RVCC-IDMX/rock-paper-scissors-TimothyBlajsa/README.md

 Each button features a custom cursor corresponding to the type of button that it is!

 The page itself includes a Github logo linked to the creator's page!

+In addition, the player is accompanied by classical music while they play!
 ## Sources
 ### Images
 [Favicon](https://www.flaticon.com/free-icon/rock-paper-scissors_4144475#)